DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

 You can then open a browser on https://xxx.xxx.xxx.xxx:9443 to access Decision Server console, Decision Server Runtime, and Decision Runner, and on https://xxx.xxx.xxx.xxx:9453 to access Decision Center.

-## Install the IBM License Service and retrieve license usage

-This section explains how to track ODM usage with the IBM License Service.

-### Create a NGINX Ingress controller
+## Create a NGINX Ingress controller

+Installing a NGINX Ingress controller will allow you to access ODM components through a single external IP address instead of the different IP addresses as seen above.
+It is also mandatory when retrieving license usage through IBM License Service.

 1. Add the official stable repository.